-- Through you: What started as a complaint on the part of the Greek-speakers quickly became a mission.
-Have you recently noticed a gap or an imperfection in the life of our community that really bothers you?
-Perhaps it is a sign of a call from God on your life.
+• Through you: What starts as a complaint on the part of the Greek-speakers quickly becomes a mission.
+Have you recently noticed a gap in the life of our community that really bothers you?
+Perhaps it's a sign of a call from God on your life.
 Would you be willing to devote yourself to meeting this need?
-Ask God if he would have you step forward.
+Ask God if God would have you step forward.
 Also, ask that God would give you the wisdom and the filling of the Holy Spirit necessary to lead in this area.
 If you feel that God is encouraging you to do so, consider approaching one of your leaders with your idea.
 In the example of the Greek-speakers in this passage, what could have been a source of division became a place of partnership in the expansion of God's kingdom.
-Ask the Holy Spirit for the same harmony among us in the area of your concern. - Through your six: The apostles asked Stephen to oversee the distribution of food, but he quickly became a powerful preacher as well.
+Ask the Holy Spirit for the same harmony among us in the area of your concern.

+- Through your six: The apostles asked Stephen to oversee the distribution of food, but he quickly became a powerful preacher as well.
 Sometimes, as people step forward into whatever necessary tasks at hand, God takes it as an opportunity to unleash new gifts and passions.
-Are there concrete tasks for the sake of Jesus' good news that your six are capable of into which you could invite them now?
-Perhaps, if they attend your small group, you could ask them to help with the hosting duties.
-Perhaps, you could pursue some ministry to the poor together.
-Invite them into partnership in ministry with you, and ask God to use it as an opportunity to call out new spiritual gifts and passions in them. - Through our church: In this passage, there was a fault in the life of the community that was keeping back the spread of Jesus' message.
-Ask the Lord to reveal any blind spots in our ministry that keep us back from spreading his message as he would like.
+Are there things you are doing to love or serve the people around you, in which you could invite the help of your six?
+Some way of being a good neighbors to your neighborhood or the church's neighborhood, perhaps?
+A Vineyard Community Offerings program you're a part of that you think they might enjoy too?
+Invite them into partnership with you, and ask God to use it as an opportunity to call out new spiritual gifts and passions in them. - Through our church: In this passage, there was a fault in the life of the community that was keeping back the spread of Jesus' message.
+Ask God to reveal any blind spots in our church that likewise keep us back from spreading good news about Jesus.
 Pray that God would give us the grace to respond well to what is revealed.
-Particularly pray that God would give us an eye to the needs of the poor, wisdom about how to meet those needs, and more and more of the right people to lead us in these areas.
+Particularly pray that God would give us an eye to the needs of people with less resources than us, and wisdom about how to meet those needs.